human-no-id/FEROS-PC-EXE/README.md

 ## License

-FEROS is distributed under the open source license GNU GPL v3 - see the LICENSE file for details.
+FEROS is distributed under the open source license GNU GPL v3 - see the <a href="https://github.com/human-no-id/FEROS-PC-EXE/blob/main/LICENSE" target="_blank">LICENSE</a> file for details.
 This is a copyleft license that requires anyone using this code or a derivative work to make the source available under the same terms.

 ## Citing FEROS